-Burger King, Popeye’s strong in Restaurant Brands 3Q
+Smash sandwiches boost Restaurant Brands sales in US

 Stripping out one-time items, earnings were 72 cents per share.
 That’s in line with the expectations of analysts surveyed by Zacks Investment Research.

-Revenue totaled $1.46 billion in the period, also meeting Wall Street’s view.
+Revenue totaled $1.46 billion in the period, also meeting Wall Street expectations.

 Portions of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on QSR at https://www.zacks.com/ap/QSR